To master forex trading, you’ve got to learn how smart money operate. These guys are the big players who move the market and set the trends.

 - SM can’t sell when the price falls… too few traders buying!

-The above uncovers a vital fact: All swing highs/lows stem from the smart money executing a different trading action— placing trades, taking profits, or closing trades.
+The above uncovers a vital fact: All swing highs/lows form from the smart money executing different trading actions— placing trades, taking profits, or closing trades.

-Now, ponder this: how does a swing high/low take shape?
+Now, ponder this: how does a swing high/low form?

-For the upswing above to form, what transpired?
+For the upswing above to form, what happened?

 The only group capable of that… the smart money!

 Only the SM possess the funds and resources to purchase from thousands of sellers.
-Just think about the sheer amount of capital it requires to reverse a massive downswing!
+Just think about the sheer amount of capital it requires to reverse a massive downswing or downtrend!
 Plus, the smart money needs hordes of opposing sellers to enter buy positions anyway.

 Putting it all together, this implies…